-Exhibit Number Description 3.1 Amended and Restated Articles of Incorporation incorporated by reference to Exhibit 3.1 of the Company's Quarterly Report on Form 10-Q filed on September 9, 2004.
-3.2 Amendment No. 1 to Amended and Restated Articles of Incorporation incorporated by reference to Exhibit 3.2 of the Company's Quarterly Report on Form 10-Q filed on September 9, 2004.
+Number Description 3.1 Amended and Restated Articles of Incorporation incorporated by reference to Exhibit 3.1 of the Company's Quarterly Report on Form 10-Q filed on September 9, 2004.
+3.2 Amendment No. 1 to the Amended and Restated Articles of Incorporation incorporated by reference to Exhibit 3.2 of the Company's Quarterly Report on Form 10-Q filed on September 9, 2004.
 3.3 Amended and Restated Bylaws are incorporated by reference to Exhibit 3.2 of the Company's Registration Statement on Form S-1 (File No. 33-69378) filed on September 24, 1993.
 10.1 Amended and Restated Credit Agreement by and among Urban Outfitters, Inc. and Wachovia Bank, National Association is incorporated by reference to Exhibit 10.1 of the Company's Quarterly Report on Form 10-Q filed on December 10, 2004.
-10.2 First Amendment to Amended and Restated Credit Agreement by and among Urban Outfitters, Inc. and Wachovia Bank, National Association.
-10.3+ Urban Outfitters 2004 Stock Incentive Plan is incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A filed on April 26, 2004.
-10.4+ 1997 Stock Option Plan is incorporated by reference to Exhibit 10.6 of the Company's Annual Report on Form 10-K for fiscal year ended January 31, 1997.
-10.5+ Urban Outfitters 401(k) Savings Plan is incorporated by reference to Exhibit 10.7 of the Company's Registration Statement on Form S-8 filed on August 3, 1999.
-10.6+ 2000 Stock Incentive Plan is incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A filed on April 17, 2000.
-14.1 Code of Conduct and Ethics is incorporated by reference to the Company's Annual Report on Form 10-K filed on April 15, 2004.
+10.2 First Amendment to the Amended and Restated Credit Agreement by and among Urban Outfitters, Inc. and Wachovia Bank, National Association is incorporated by reference to Exhibit 10.2 of the Company's Annual Report on Form 10-K filed on March 30, 2007.
+10.3 Second Amendment to the Amended and Restated Credit Agreement by and among Urban Outfitters, Inc. and Wachovia Bank, National Association.
+10.4+ Urban Outfitters 2004 Stock Incentive Plan is incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A filed on April 26, 2004.
+10.5+ 1997 Stock Option Plan is incorporated by reference to Exhibit 10.6 of the Company's Annual Report on Form 10-K for fiscal year ended January 31, 1997.
+10.6+ Urban Outfitters 401(k) Savings Plan is incorporated by reference to Exhibit 10.7 of the Company's Registration Statement on Form S-8 filed on August 3, 1999.
+10.7+ 2000 Stock Incentive Plan is incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A filed on April 17, 2000.

+Exhibit Description Number Description 10.8+ 2008 Stock Incentive Plan is incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A filed on March 28, 2008 14.1 Code of Conduct and Ethics is incorporated by reference to the Company's Annual Report on Form 10-K filed on April 15, 2004.
 21.1 List of Subsidiaries.
-39

-Exhibit Number Description Number 23.1 Consent of Deloitte & Touche LLP.
-23.2 Consent of KPMG LLP.
+23.1 Consent of Deloitte & Touche LLP.
 31.1 Rule 13a-14(a)/15d-14(a) Certification of the Company's Principal Executive Officer.
 31.2 Rule 13a-14(a)/15d-14(a) Certification of the Company's Principal Financial Officer.
 32.1 Section 1350 Certification of the Company's Principal Executive Officer.
 32.2 Section 1350 Certification of the Company's Principal Financial Officer.

-\ Filed herewith
+- Filed herewith

-\\ Furnished herewith
+- Furnished herewith

-+ Compensatory plan
+- + Compensatory plan